-Ask your health care provider about possible side effects from receiving a hepatitis B vaccine.
+Ask your health care provider about possible side effects from getting a hepatitis B vaccine.
 Your health care provider will tell you what to do if you have side effects.

 A health care provider gives the hepatitis B vaccine.
-The vaccine is injected into a muscle, usually in the arm for adults and in the thigh for infants and young children.
-Vaccination with a hepatitis B vaccine is usually given as a series of two, three, or four vaccine shots over a 4- to 6-month period, depending on the specific brand of the vaccine.
+Engerix-B and Recombivax HB are both approved for use in people of all ages.
+Heplisav-B is approved for use in adults 18 years of age and older.
+The vaccine is given as a shot injected into a muscle, usually in the arm for adults and children older than 1 year and in the thigh for infants and children younger than 1 year.with a hepatitis B vaccine is usually given as a series of injections over a period of time, depending on the specific brand of the vaccine.
 Read any printed information that your health care provider gives you about the hepatitis B vaccine.

 More information about hepatitis B vaccines is available: